Carreau/phd-dissertation/parts/part1.rst

 .. todo::
     - Asymetric division of oocyte,
     - from diploid, to haploid,
-      - spindle usually in mmithosis pulled by microtubule
+      - spindle usually in mitosis pulled by microtubule